Yale-BIM/f21-assignments/assignment-3/README.md

 - **IV-1.** Make the robot follow the target such that the projected position of the red ball appears static in the image from your virtual camera.
-Commit your code to your repository and explain in a few words your approach to enable the robot to follow the target.
+Commit your code to your repository and explain your approach to enable the robot to follow the target.

 - **IV-2.** Modify your `virtual_camera.py` script from Part III of this assignment to print to the screen the horizontal and vertical distance between the projected target and the center of the image.